slack-ruby/slack-ruby-client/RELEASING.md

 rake
 ```

-Check that the last build succeeded in [Travis CI](https://app.travis-ci.com/github/slack-ruby/slack-ruby-client) for all supported platforms.
+Check that the last build succeeded in [GitHub Actions](https://github.com/slack-ruby/slack-ruby-client/actions) for all supported platforms.

 Change "Next" in [CHANGELOG.md](CHANGELOG.md) to the current date.